-Boyden always maintained he was of mostly Celtic blood with indigenous ancestry somewhere in his family tree.
-In Canada, the English tried to exterminate this country’s indigenous people and for most of our history, folks who could pass for White were not waving flags to show their pride at having mixed ancestry.
-Boyden’s story of a lost, mixed heritage is a common story in Canada.
-My heritage is the same (though the lost ancestry in my case is black American).
-At an early age, when Boyden discovered his own indigenous ancestry, instead of hiding it he embraced it.
-He’s made a career and become a public figure thanks to that early act of embracing his indigenous heritage.
-Other than Boyden’s notoriety, this is a fairly pedestrian reality in Canada.
-I have a fair-skinned, auburn haired friend I’ve know for thirty years who just found out she has Metis in her ancestry.
+Boyden always maintained he is of mostly Celtic blood with indigenous ancestry somewhere in his family tree.
+In Canada, the English tried to exterminate this country’s indigenous people.
+For most of our history, people who could pass for white were not waving flags to show pride in their mixed indigenous ancestry.
+Boyden’s story of a covered-up, indigenous heritage is a common story in Canada.
+My lost heritage is of a similar bent, though the broken lineage is that of black American.

 This is the real power of fiction and other narrative accounts, especially where the subject is the marginalized, forgotten, or disenfranchised in a society.
 Having readers living the lives of a well-crafted, disenfranchised protagonist allows them to experience the pain and suffering of another human being whose tragic experiences are difficult to imagine.
 That their marginalized existence is a by-product of structures in our society becomes evident, and is undeniable, as we see them come crashing down upon a novel’s protagonist.

-If done well, and done right, stories are the truest way to identify with those who do not share our own identity.
-Stories come to us, straight into our hearts, bypassing our intellect, and because of that, the tragedies or injustices in the lives they depict are less apt to be so easily dismissed.
+If done well, and done right, stories are the truest way to identify with those who do not share our identity.
+Stories come at us aimed straight at our hearts, bypassing our intellect.
+The tragedies or injustices in the lives they depict are less apt to be easily dismissed.
 They will resonate.
 Boyden’s stories and characters centre on the issues and lives of this country’s indigenous people, and they have resonated.